mfreiholz/ioproxy/README.md

 - ~~HTTP WebSocket Server~~ (upcoming)
 - ~~HTTP WebSocket Client~~ (upcoming)

+## How and Why to use it
+The idea behind the program is to provide the possibility to redirect traffic from one source to another.

+IOProxy allows to define multiple data-sources, also called IOs.
+Each defined IO can than be connected to one or more other defined IO(s).
+It lets you define the exact route of in- and outgoing data.

+**Example scenarios:**
+- Provide serial-port access via UDP or TCP
+- Forward multicast into another subnet (+over gateway/vpn)
+- Talk to TCP via UDP and vice-versa

+### Small illustration example
+Imaging you do have a machine#1 with a device connected to serial-port (COM1).
+This device sends some kind of status every second.
+In additional there are two computers in the network which wants to know about the status.

+...
+TODO ...

 ## Commandline usage
 One process can have multiple IOs.
 ```